On Shafarevich-Tate groups and analytic ranks in families of modular forms, II. Coleman families: Modular forms and Galois representations

 The Galois representation $V_{g,\p}$ can be obtained as the $\p$-component of the $p$-adic \'etale realization of the motive attached to $g$ by Scholl (\cite{Scholl}), which lives in the \'etale cohomology of a certain compactification of the $(k-1)$-dimensional Kuga--Sato variety over $Y$.
-In this perspective, Poincar\'e duality on this Kuga--Sato variety gives rise to a $G_\Q$-equivariant, non-degenerate, alternating pairing
+In this perspective, if $g$ has trivial character, then Poincar\'e duality on this Kuga--Sato variety gives rise to a $G_\Q$-equivariant, non-degenerate, alternating pairing

 This pairing induces a $G_\Q$-equivariant isomorphism